 Less understood, equally threatened.

-There are large gaps in our knowledge of deep-water corals.
-But we know they are ecologically important, providing habitat, feeding grounds, and recruitment and nursery functions for many deep-water organisms including commercially-targeted fish.
+There are large gaps in our knowledge of cold-water corals.
+But we know they are ecologically important, providing habitat, feeding grounds, and recruitment and nursery functions for many cold-water organisms including commercially-targeted fish.
 Their full socio-economic value is also largely unknown, but the evidence points to their importance for local fisheries, both coastal and in deep waters.

 Other threats include cable and pipeline placement; bio-prospecting and destructive scientific sampling; waste disposal, waste dumping, and other pollution; coral exploitation and trade; and the upcoming threats caused by CO2 sequestration, mineral

 Exploration, and increased atmospheric CO2.
-Total losses of deep-water corals are unknown, but most reefs studied show signs of physical damage.
-Some deep-water corals in the Northeast Atlantic have been completely lost as a result of bottom trawling.
+Total losses of cold-water corals are unknown, but most reefs studied show signs of physical damage.
+Some cold-water corals in the Northeast Atlantic have been completely lost as a result of bottom trawling.

 Freiwald, A., Fosså, J.H., Grehan, A., Koslow, T., Roberts, J.M.
 2004.
 Cold-water Coral Reefs.
 UNEP-WCMC, Cambridge, UK.

 Your contribution can fast-track research and development solutions to save the corals.